fnrcum/pytest_playwright_framework/README.md

     1.  `-t paf`  tells docker to name the docker image  `paf`
 4. After the image is created, make sure you have a folder called  `reports`  in your current path
 5. To run all tests from the docker image:  `docker run -d -e ENVIRONMENT="<some env>" --rm -v ${PWD}/reports:/paf/reports --name pff paf --template=html1/index.html`
     1. `-d`  tells docker to run in detached mode
     2. `-e ENVIRONMENT="<some env>"`  tells docker to add an environment variable called  `ENVIRONMENT`  with the value  `<some env>`
     3. `--rm`  tells docker to remove the container after it finished
     4. `-v ${PWD}/reports:/paf/reports`  tells docker to attach your current path to the  `reports`  folder to the  `/paf/reports`  folder inside docker to have access to the reports after completion
         1.  `${PWD}`  will print your current working directory and will work on all linux and Mac systems
-        2. For Windows PowerShell use:  `-v "$((Get-Item reports).FullName)":/paf/reports`
+        2. For Windows PowerShell use:  `-v $pwd\reports:/paf/reports`
         3. For Windows Command prompt use:  `-v (@echo %cd%\reports):/paf/reports`
     5. `--name pff`  tells docker to name the started container  `pff`
     6. `paf`  is the docker image we are executing which we named in step 3.
     7. `--template=html1/index.html`  specifies the to use as a global template from the python packages
+    8. The docker version runs pytest with coverage by default
+    9. To run tests with the rerun module: `docker run -d -e ENVIRONMENT="<some env>" --rm -v ${PWD}/reports:/paf/reports --name pff paf --template=html1/index.html --reruns=5` where `5` is the number of times the tests will be retried before the result is final
+        1. You can also add a delay (in seconds) between the reruns: `--reruns-delay=1`
+        2. You can also specify to only rerun the tests on specific errors: `--only-rerun=AssertionError --only-rerun=ValueError`
+           1. Note that the errors come from python and any Python based error is supported
+        3. Tests cal also be marked as flaky and reran individually
+        ```python
+        @pytest.mark.flaky(reruns=5, reruns_delay=2)
+        ```
+        4. Tests can also be marked for reruns based on conditions such as running platform
+        ```python
+        @pytest.mark.flaky(reruns=5, condition=sys.platform.startswith("win32"))
+        ```
 6. The docker container can take all the filters and flags from the normal pytest run for it’s execution such as:
-    1.  `docker run -d -e ENVIRONMENT="<some env>" --rm -v ${PWD}/reports:/paf/reports --name pff paf --template=html1/index.html -m=login`  will run all the tests marked with the  `login`  tag
+    1.  `docker run -d -e ENVIRONMENT="<some env>" --rm -v ${PWD}/reports:/paf/reports --name pff paf --template=html1/index.html -m=playground`  will run all the tests marked with the  `playground`  tag
         1. Caveat, all flags must use the  `=`  operator to assign the values
-    2.  `docker run -d -e ENVIRONMENT="<some env>" --rm -v ${PWD}/reports:/paf/reports --name pff paf --template=html1/index.html -m="not login"`  will execute exactly as the local version
+    2.  `docker run -d -e ENVIRONMENT="<some env>" --rm -v ${PWD}/reports:/paf/reports --name pff paf --template=html1/index.html -m="not playground"`  will execute exactly as the local version
     3.  `docker run -d -e ENVIRONMENT="<some env>" --rm -v ${PWD}/reports:/paf/reports --name pff paf --template=html1/index.html --browser firefox --browser chromium --browser webkit`  will run exactly as the local version
 7. While docker runs in detached mode, you will not have access to the console output. to get it, you must follow the logs:
     1.  `docker run -d -e ENVIRONMENT="<some env>" --rm -v ${PWD}/reports:/paf/reports --name pff paf --template=html1/index.html ;docker logs -f pff`